in Giving Back

 President, Holland Litho

 That the homeless situation has gotten worse in the past year is tragic but not suprising.
-As the stresses of the pandemic unfolded, many lost their jobs, and many of those might not have had much a cushion or support network to rely upon.
+As the stresses of the pandemic unfolded, many lost their jobs, and many of those might not have had much of a cushion or support network to rely upon.

 I have met with several of the non-profit and faith leaders involved with the homeless and am convinced: